 * Risk is personal (public).
 Mass media is for the masses.
 Yet people want personal forecasts.
 Huge conundrum.

-* Too much emphasis on uncertainty breeds confusion and inaction.
+* Too much emphasis on uncertainty breeds confusion, inaction and ultimately apathy when the next snow or weather event or importance happens.
+This is basic psychology that's been well documented over the years.
 We need to find a delicate balance between voicing uncertainty and sticking to a forecast.